Live From SF Sketchfest 2020

 I can't go there and read this.

-And now I'd like everyone in the room to stand up.
+And now I would like everyone in the room to stand up.

 Point with either your right or left hand at Jason.